Thousands in Oregon face eviction as lawmakers scramble | Law-Order

 “Even if someone has started a new job and they're now employed … they may still have thousands of dollars of back rent that are owed,” said Margaret Salazar, the director of Oregon Housing and Community Services.

-Of the USD 289 million of federal rental assistance funds in Oregon, USD 119 million has yet to reach renters.
+Of the $289 million of federal rental assistance funds in Oregon, $119 million has yet to reach renters.
 Despite this, in November the Oregon Housing and Community Services announced nearly all the federal funds allocated to the state had been requested — as a result the state agency stopped accepting applications in December.

 “It is clear from the ongoing intake of applications and the demand that's been demonstrated that Oregon needs additional rental assistance,” Salazar said.

-Following mounting calls from advocates and lawmakers, Brown announced the Legislature will return for a special session to address eviction protection.
+State Sen Kayse Jama, who is leading a legislative housing committee, says there are three solutions that “need to happen at the same time” to keep Oregonians housed — additional funding for the rental assistance program, extending the 60-day eviction safe harbor and speeding up rental assistance processing.

-State Sen. Kayse Jama, who is leading a legislative housing committee, says there are three solutions that “need to happen at the same time” to keep Oregonians housed — additional funding for the rental assistance program, extending the 60-day eviction safe harbour and speeding up rental assistance processing.
+On Friday, Brown announced a package of bills for Monday's special session, which includes $215 million to prevent winter evictions and transition to long-term, locally-delivered eviction prevention services.
+Out of the proposed funds, $100 million would be allocated for emergency rental assistance.

-Brown is also proposing that landlords be paid in full for the rent they are owed, that up to USD 90 million in additional rental assistance be provided to low-income tenants through the winter and USD 100 million for local agencies to deliver more robust long-term renter protection.
+In addition there is a proposal to extend the current 60-day eviction protection period — allowing protections to remain in place for a tenant until their application has been processed.
+“This is not a crisis of numbers, it is a crisis of people,” Mwango said.
+“People that are actually trying to get ahead and who have been derailed by the pandemic – not by fault of their own and not because they are lazy.”
+(AP) US-OREGON-RENTAL ASSISTANCE Thousands in Oregon face eviction as lawmakers scramble Sara Cline Portland, (Oregon), Dec 11 (AP) Inside Musonda Mwango's Portland apartment are details of his life that have transformed the property into a home.
+His guitars hang in the corner where he composes music, Christmas decorations adorn the walls, and pictures of his three children — who live with him — are proudly displayed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)